BurnoutDV/TemporaryImmichHelp/README.md

 ### Deleting tags by Regex

+Needs API Key with Permissions: `asset.read`, `tag.read`, `tag.delete`

 _Background_ I use some ancient, cobbled together python gui to assign gps coordinates to camera pictures using an gpx file.
 This works fine, I played a bit with the settings during a period and one of those settings adds tags for the position, those are mighty useless, eg. _0.01 km north of Berlin_ and clutter the interface.
 I wanted them gone.

----
-## Not yet implemented

 ### ReDate Whatsapp Images

+Needs API Key with Permissions: `album.read`, `asset.update`

 For reasons only known to past me I transport my whole WhatsApp Picture folder and everything from one Smartphone to another.
 At some point, in my case, April 2022 all pictures from before that lost their file date and now the files are cluttered and one specific day.
 This is annoying.
 The good news is, the files itself got the correct date in their name so its a solveable problem and I can enrich them with meta data.

+---
+## Not yet implemented

 ### Rolling Back the deleted tags by the Regex Tag Deleter